 the bitmap) and the time to flip the display from the back buffer to the

-front buffer (which shouldn't be more than the refresh interval).
+triangles and textures (neither of which should be more than the refresh interval).
 The wait

 times are the amount of time spent waiting for an operation to finish --

-unless you have a hardware accelerator that has it's own separate Blitter
+unless you have a hardware accelerator that has it's own separate Blitter these

-these times should be less than one millisecond.
+times should be less than one millisecond.
 The code will not wait

 more than 1000 milliseconds for anything so values of 1000 or more indicate

-of any DirectX session is always way
+one, the first blit of any DirectX session can be way

 TimeDX